German Parliamentary Committee investigation of the NSA spying scandal: Spying on the committee

-On July 4, 2014, it was revealed to the public that BND agent Markus R. had been arrested on July 2, 2014, for apparently having spied.
-The 31-year-old German is accused of having worked for the CIA.
+On July 4, 2014, it was revealed to the public that BND officer Markus R. had been arrested on July 2, 2014 on charges of espionage; the 31-year-old German was accused of having worked for the CIA.
 After his arrest, the US ambassador John B. Emerson was summoned for talks at the German Foreign Office.

-It was revealed that the BND-agent had saved 218 secret BND documents on USB sticks since 2012 and sold them to US agents for a sum of 25,000 Euro in Salzburg, Austria.
+It was revealed that the suspect had saved 218 secret BND documents on USB sticks since 2012 and sold them to US agents for a sum of €25,000 in Salzburg, Austria.
 At least three of the documents were about the NSA Parliamentary Committee.
 The Federal Office for the Protection of the Constitution had mistaken him for a Russian spy and asked US colleagues to help uncover him.
 On July 9, 2014, a second US spy was discovered, who worked for the Secretary of Defense.

-In July 2014 a Parliament technician found out that the mobile phone of Roderich Kiesewetter, representative of the Christian Democratic Union in the committee, was spied on.
-Kiesewetter said there is evidence that all four Party representatives in the committee have been spied on.
+In July 2014 a Parliament technician discovered that the mobile phone of Roderich Kiesewetter, representative of the Christian Democratic Union in the committee, had been bugged.
+Kiesewetter said there was evidence that all four Party representatives in the committee had been spied on.

 Document leaks

-In the months following May 2015, Peter Pilz, a member of the Austrian parliament for the Green Party, disclosed several documents and transcripts related to operation Eikonal, in which NSA and BND cooperated for tapping transit cables at a facility of Deutsche Telekom in Frankfurt.
-These documents were highly sensitive and handed over to the committee for investigating the Eikonal operation.
-Therefore, it seems likely someone from the committee leaked these documents to Pilz.
-Among them are lists of communication channels from many European countries, including most of Germany's neighbours.
-Peter Pilz also discovered NSA spying facilities in Austria, and therefore wants a parliamentary committee on the NSA spying in his own country too.
+In the months following May 2015, Peter Pilz, a member of the Austrian parliament for the Green Party, disclosed several documents and transcripts related to Operation Eikonal, in which NSA and BND jointly tapped telecommunication cables at a facility of Deutsche Telekom in Frankfurt.
+These documents were considered highly sensitive and had previously handed to the committee investigating Operation Eikonal, and it therefore appeared that someone from the committee had leaked these documents to Pilz, which contained lists of communication channels from many European countries, including most of Germany's neighbours.
+Peter Pilz also discovered NSA spying facilities in Austria, his homeland, and subsequently sought an Austrian parliamentary inquiry into the NSA's activities.

 On December 1, 2016, WikiLeaks released over 2,400 documents which it claims are from the investigation.